BMustafa97/document-categoriser/terraform/README.md

-# Arabic Recognition App - Terraform Infrastructure
+# Doc Categoriser Recognition App - Terraform Infrastructure

-This directory contains the complete Infrastructure as Code (IaC) for deploying the Arabic Recognition App on AWS using Terraform.
+This directory contains the complete Infrastructure as Code (IaC) for deploying the Document Categoriser Recognition App on AWS using Terraform.

 ## 🏗️ Architecture